fldigi | Linux | FT-991(A)

 - 072 DATA PORT SELECT - USB

 Menu 064 and 065 may be set to 300Hz by errant software settings.
-The offset will mess with digi-modes and WSPR, so check they are both set to zero; and if you use programming software, check the settings are set to zero.
+The offset will mess with digi-modes and WSJT-X, so check they are both set to 1500; and if you use programming software, check the settings are set to 1500.

 Menu 070 selects for the Universal Serial Bus attached sound card.
-071 uses the Data Terminal Ready line on the USB to RS-232 serial emulator to control switching between transmit and receive.
 072 selects the Universal Serial Bus sound card as the audio source.

 Set the width to 3000!
 By default, the DATA mode selects a 500Hz width.
 To use fldigi correctly, you need to press the F (M-List) button, scroll through to the WIDTH button (next to the FWD button), press it, then use the multi knob to open it up to 3000Hz.
 You will hear a change in the received audio if you happen to be tuned to a digimode frequency.